omnize/omz-front-test/README.md

 ## Debug
 Fix all bugs on the code.

-## React
-Create a simple react app.

 ## Layout
-Make a layout alive.
+Create a react application, based on a layout.

 # Requirements
 * No errors